kvarkal-25/sentiment-classification/README.md

 Sentiment Classification with Neural Language Models

-This repository contains my Stage 1 submission for Assignment 2.
+This repository is my Stage 1 submission for Assignment 2.

-The project uses a GRU-based neural network to classify movie reviews as:
+The project uses models to classify movie reviews as:

 - 0 = negative
 - 1 = positive